 What does Provision of services refer to?

 Provision of services refers to the services offered to support victims/survivors, families, bystanders of gender-based violence and community members affected by it.
 Provision of services also refers to the professionals who provide the services (e.g. those involved in specialised training) and the existing tools (e.g. guidelines, learning materials) to assist in better addressing the needs of the target groups.
+Importantly, the availability of services needs to be well known by all staff and students as well as by managers and supervisors.
 Provision of services overlaps with other Ps, notably Protection, Prosecution and Partnerships.

 How to approach Provision of services?